Thomas Cook/Co-op deal cleared by competition body

-LONDON The Competition Commission (CC) has cleared a merger between struggling Thomas Cook's UK retail business and those of the Co-operative group and Midlands Co-operative Society, to create the country's biggest retail travel operation.
+LONDON Britain's Competition Commission (CC) has cleared a merger between struggling Thomas Cook's (TCG.L) UK retail business and those of the Co-operative group and Midlands Co-operative Society, to create Britain's biggest retail travel operation.

 "The CC has concluded that the acquisition will not result in a substantial lessening of competition in any markets in the UK, in particular for customers buying package holidays from high street travel agents," the Commission said on Tuesday.